-In the last story, Logan Dara, Dicky Michaelson, and Andrea Élan dodged a bullet by preventing the September 11, 2001 attacks in New York City and Washington, DC.
+In the last story, Logan Dara, Dicky Michaelson, and Andrea Élan managed to dodge a bullet by preventing the September 11, 2001 attacks from happening in New York City and Washington, DC.
 In preventing the 9/11 attacks from happening, they had also prevented their own murders.
-(This would have happened regardless whether the attacks happened.)
-They found out about the attacks and their own deaths through a mysterious newspaper that detailed those terrible events on September 11, 2001.
+(The murders would have happened even if the attacks happened.)
+They had found out about the attacks and their own deaths through a mysterious newspaper that detailed those terrible events on September 11, 2001.

-(Of course, no one knew where the mysterious newspaper came from or how it got to Dicky’s apartment.
-All they knew was the newspaper warned them about their murders and the September 11 attacks.)
+(Of course, no one knew where the mysterious newspaper came from or how it got to Dicky’s apartment in the first place.
+All they knew was that the newspaper was there and it warned them about their murders and the September 11 attacks.)

 Yet, those men had no idea that JFK International Airport had grounded all flights leaving New York as a safety precaution.
-Because of the flights being grounded, they were unable to carry out their attacks.
+As a result for the flights being grounded, they were unable to carry out their attacks.

-The 19 men responsible for the 9/11 attacks pledged allegiance to a cruel man known as Osama Bin Laden.
-Osama was notorious for many terror attacks that took place around the world; for that, his wealthy Saudi Arabian family kicked him out.
-He had plotted to attack the US for several years.
-If his plan had been successful, four airplanes would have destroyed the World Trade Center, the Pentagon, and the White House.
-(The airplane that would have destroyed the White House instead crashed on a field outside the city of Shankville, Pennsylvania and killed everyone on board.)
+The 19 men who would have been responsible for the 9/11 attacks had pledged allegiance to a cruel man called Osama Bin Laden.
+Osama was notorious for many terror attacks that happened around the world; for that, his wealthy Saudi Arabian family kicked him out.
+He had plotted to attack the US for several years; if his plan had succeeded, four planes would have destroyed the World Trade Center, the Pentagon, and the White House.
+(The plane that would have destroyed the White House instead crashed on a field outside of Shankville, Pennsylvania and killed everyone on board.)

-As for the murders of the cousins Logan, Dicky, and Andrea, it was said a secret society plotted to kill the three cousins and Sean for the last two years.
-That was because Sean revealed them to the British government in 1987.
-The group believed Sean was not only a threat to their existence, but if he revealed the truth about some historical events to the world (such as their involvement in causing many of those terrible events), not only would world history be forever changed, but the group would be arrested for their crimes against humanity.
+As for the murders of the cousins Logan, Dicky, and Andrea, it was rumored that a secret society had plotted to kill the three cousins and Sean for the last two years, since Sean had exposed them to the British government in 1987.
+The group felt that Sean was not only a threat to their existence, but if he exposed the truth about certain historical events to the world, such as their involvement in causing many of those terrible events, not only would world history be forever changed, but the group would be arrested for their crimes against humanity.

-Now that the entire country (as well as the rest of the world) learned about the attacks and became aware that evil existed in the form of a cruel man who was hell-bent on destroying America, the three cousins must learn to live in a world where they are still alive.
-They must find a way to put an end to terrorism for good.
+Now that the entire country (as well as the rest of the world) learned about the attacks and realized that evil existed in the form of a cruel man who was hell-bent on destroying America, the three cousins must learn to survive in a world where they are still alive and they must find a way to put an end to terrorism once and for all.
 (Plus, they also change the face of pop culture forever!)

-“I can’t believe we pulled this off!” said Logan as they were sitting in a hotel room outside the city of Boston, Massachusetts.
+“I can’t believe we pulled it off!”
+Logan said as they were sitting in a hotel room outside the city of Boston, Massachusetts.
 They were reading the Boston Herald; the main headline read “Terror Attack Averted!”
-The main article read:
+The main article read as follows:

-Had the attacks went on as planned, the results would have been catastrophic, especially in New York, which was famous for its skyscrapers (among which was the famous Twin Towers).
-About 3,000 people would have been killed because of those attacks, both on the planes and on the ground.
+Had the attacks went as planned, the results would have been catastrophic, especially in New York, which was already famous for its many skyscrapers, among which is the famous Twin Towers.
+About 3,000 people would have died as a result of those attacks, both on the planes and on the ground.

-Let’s be thankful an honest person who knew of the attacks and came forward, preventing what would have been a national tragedy...”
+Let us be thankful that there’s an honest person who knew of the attacks and came forward, preventing what would have been a national tragedy...”

-The paper went on to say that the 19 men involved in the alleged attacks were held in a federal prison outside Virginia for their roles in the attempted attacks.
-To complicate things, none of the men were willing to discuss why they were hired to destroy American buildings and kill many American people, something that angered not only President George W. Bush, but the rest of the country as well.
+The paper went on to say that the 19 men in question were now being held in a federal prison outside Virginia for their roles in the attempted attacks.
+To further complicate things, none of the men were willing to discuss why they were hired to destroy American buildings and kill many American people, something that angered not only President George W. Bush, but the rest of the country as well.

 That is for a different story.

-“How are we to know this was actually going to happen?”
+“How are we to know that this would actually happen?”
 Andrea cried out.

 “We didn’t,” said Dicky.
 “It was the luck of the draw.”

-“As well as a future-predicting newspaper that spoke about 9/11 and our deaths,” said Logan as he held up the newspaper in question.
-That newspaper, which reported on his death as well as the deaths of Dicky and Andrea, was the main reason he decided to prevent the September 11 attacks.
-“Plus, you know what they say about knowing way too much about the future...”
+“As well as an obscure future-predicting newspaper that spoke about 9/11 and our deaths,” Logan said as he held up the newspaper in question.
+That newspaper, which reported on his death as well as the deaths of Dicky and Andrea, had been the main reason he decided to prevent the September 11 attacks in the first place.
+“Plus, you know what they say about knowing too much about the future...”

 “Well, whatever we did, it worked,” said Andrea.
 “We’re still alive, the Twin Towers are still standing, and even better, nobody got hurt.
-Except for that one guy who did try to kill me, but Sean found him and beat the crap out of him, but still.
-Nobody messes with the Trichenberg family and gets away with it.
+Except for that one guy who did try to kill me, but Sean found him and beat the crap out of him when he admitted to wanting to kill me.
+But still, nobody messes with the Trichenberg family and gets away with it.
 NOBODY!!!”

-“It’s not just us who owe you thanks, Sean,” said Logan as he stared at his cousin.
-“It is the entire world who must thank you for your part in stopping a terrorist attack on America.
+“It’s not just us who owe you thanks, Sean,” Logan said as he stared at his cousin.
+“It is the whole world who must thank you for your part in stopping a terrorist attack on America.
 You put an end to evil.
 You stopped terrorism from invoking terror into the heart of Americans and people around the world.
-You sent out a clear message that evil would not be tolerated.
+You sent out a clear message that evil will not be tolerated.
 In fact, you’re a true hero and you should know that.”
 Andrea and Dicky agreed wholeheartedly.

 “Now, don’t give me all the credit for stopping the 9/11 attacks,” said Sean.
-“It was the cops and the FBI who actually stopped the terrorists from doing what they tried to do.
-All I did was tipped them off.
-You guys did the heavy lifting of finding out who the attackers were so the rest of the country could catch them.”
+“In fact, it was the cops and the FBI that stopped the terrorists from doing what they were trying to do.
+All I did was tip them off.
+You guys, however, did all the heavy lifting of finding out who the attackers were so that the rest of the country could catch them.”

 “Well, it wasn’t like we hadn’t had a choice,” said Andrea.

-“We did,” said Dicky, “and the choices were we either ignored the newspaper and let these devastating events happen, or do whatever it took to prevent the attacks from happening.
+“We did,” said Dicky.
+“The choices were that we either ignored the newspaper and let these devastating events come to pass, or do whatever it took to prevent the attacks from happening.
 It didn’t take a rocket scientist to find out what we chose to do.”